prettier/prettier/changelog_unreleased/blog-post-intro.md

 ---
 author: "Sosuke Suzuki (@sosukesuzuki)"
 authorURL: "https://github.com/sosukesuzuki"
-title: "Prettier 3.4: Fixes a alot of bugs"
+title: "Prettier 3.4: Fixes a lot of bugs"
 ---

 This release includes numerous bug fixes and other improvements.